- UK Spouse Visa extension requirements

 Spouse Visa extension requirements

-The UK Spouse Visa requirements you need to meet to be eligible for an extension vary depending on the applicant’s circumstances.
+The UK Spouse Visa requirements you need to meet to be eligible for an extension vary depending on the applicant’s personal circumstances.
 However, the universal condition for this visa category is that you are able to prove the relationship between yourself and your partner is still genuine and subsisting.

 You must also continue to satisfy the financial requirement for a Partner Visa.
 This requirement dictates that you and your partner have a minimum income of £18,600 gross annual income between the two of you.